 United States Department of Agriculture (USDA)

-Over the decades, not-for-profit electric cooperatives have partnered with USDA Rural Development to invest in rural economic development through their REDLG programs.
+Over the decades, locally owned electric cooperatives have partnered with USDA Rural Development to invest in rural economic development through their REDLG programs.
 The Rural Economic Development Loan (REDL) and Grant (REDG) programs provide funding to rural projects through local utility organizations, which often includes not-for-profit electric co-ops.
 Under the REDLoan program, USDA provides zero interest loans to local utilities, which they, in turn, pass through to local businesses (ultimate recipients) for projects that will create and retain employment in rural areas.
 The ultimate recipients repay the lending utility directly, and the utility is responsible for repayment to the Agency.
 Under the REDGrant program, USDA provides grant funds to local utility organizations which use the funding to establish revolving loan funds (RLF).
 Loans are made from the revolving loan funds to projects that will create or retain rural jobs.
 When the revolving loan fund is terminated, the grant is repaid to the Agency.

 Additionally, USDA’s Rural Utilities Service (RUS) administers programs that provide much-needed infrastructure or infrastructure improvements to rural communities.
 RUS's Electric Program provides capital and leadership to maintain, expand, upgrade and modernize America’s vast rural electric infrastructure.
 The loans and loan guarantees finance the construction or improvement of electric distribution, transmission and generation facilities in rural areas.
 The Electric Program also provides funding to support demand-side management, energy efficiency and conservation programs, and on-and off-grid renewable energy systems.
 Loans are made to cooperatives, corporations, states, territories, subdivisions, municipalities, utility districts and non-profit organizations.